claudiofepereira/youtube-downloader/README.md

 - [X] Multiple downloads at once.
 - [X] Verification that the link copied exists.
 - [X] Read about playlists download option.
 Option was already available with youtube-dl.

+### Needs updating, new version of youtube-dl since this project became obsolete.
+Started using yt-dlp.
+- [ ] Update code to use new yt-dlp
+- [ ] Create GUI to setup folder to download on CTRL+C
+- [ ] Setup version for macos + linux